sumitburad/Finance-Forecasting-Process/README.md

 The following guide outlines the key steps and best practices for crafting impactful and data-driven financial flash reports:

-**1. Gather input for historical insights and operational foresights:**
+**1. Gather input for historical insights and operational foresight:**

-To build an accurate financial forecast, it is imperative to collect comprehensive inputs from various sources, leveraging historical trends and foresight provided by respective data owners.
+To build an accurate financial forecast, it is imperative to collect comprehensive inputs from various sources.
 This data-gathering process encompasses:

-· Revenue: Sales pipeline data, product mix, average selling price (ASP), discounts, sales commissions, and currency impact.
+**· Revenue:** Sales pipeline data, product mix, average selling price (ASP), discounts, sales commissions, and currency impact.

-· Cost of Sales: Base product costs, inventory costs, logistics, overheads, warranty expenses, and vendor rebates.
+**· Cost of Sales:** Base product costs, inventory costs, logistics, overheads, warranty expenses, and vendor rebates.

-· Operating Expenses: Hiring plans, bonuses, travel, training, and marketing programs
+**· Operating Expenses:** Hiring plans, bonuses, travel, training, and marketing programs

 Each category should be broken down into operational execution plans—such as purchase orders, promotional programs, and hiring plans.
 These plans are overseen by respective business or operations teams.
 Their timely and accurate inputs are crucial for capturing the correct foresight on performance.
-Best Practices

-While collecting input and foresight from various departments can be challenging and time-consuming, particularly in dynamic environments requiring multiple revisions, implementing the following **best practices** can streamline the process:
+**Best Practices**

 **a) Simple and Standardized Templates:** Establish well-defined standard templates and timelines for each input provider.
 These templates should seamlessly link with the operational plans of each departments, thereby minimizing additional workload on input providers.